Gordon-Frohman/ReCreate/README.md

 Go to the **[Actions tab](https://github.com/Apostrcfo2/ReCreate/actions)** → click the latest successful run → scroll to **Artifacts** → download `mod-jar`.

 > The Actions build is always more up-to-date but may be less stable than the pre-release.
+> Pre release builds are published by a different author.
+Please submit all the issues you have to the [original repo 'issues' page](https://github.com/Gordon-Frohman/ReCreate/issues)

 ---